Hurricane Window & Door FAQs

 Aluminum Windows:

-- Warranty: Aluminum windows typically come with a shorter 10-year warranty, reflecting the limitations in their longevity and durability, especially in coastal or high-moisture environments where corrosion can be a concern.
+Warranty: Aluminum windows typically come with a shorter 5-10 year warranty, reflecting the limitations in their longevity and durability, especially in coastal or high-moisture environments where corrosion can be a concern.

 Vinyl Windows (The Better Choice for Most Homeowners):

-In short, while aluminum is strong, vinyl windows offer superior thermal performance, require less maintenance, and are backed by a lifetime warranty, making them a more cost-effective and energy-efficient choice for most homeowners.
+In short, while aluminum is strong and in some rare cases can be needed, our vinyl windows offer equivalent strength in most applications.
+They also bring superior thermal performance, require less maintenance, and are backed by a lifetime warranty, making them a more cost-effective and energy-efficient choice for most homeowners.

 There is often a misconception that insulated windows are only needed or good in certain parts of the country.
 Insulated windows, also known as insulated glass units (IGUs), are designed to improve a home’s energy efficiency by reducing heat transfer between the interior and exterior.
 These windows are made with two or more panes of glass that are separated by a spacer and sealed together to create an air-tight unit.